Fra-Grassi/tidytuesday/2022/week-08/README.md

 1. **Parallel coordinates plots**:

-...For this, I'll try to track the **Civil Liberties** and **Political Rights** indexes in Europe across the years
+    For this, I'll try to track the **Civil Liberties** and **Political Rights** indexes in Europe across the years

 2. **Maps**:

-...Never worked with geographical data.
+    Never worked with geographical data.
 For this, I'll try to plot the same two indexes on a world map in a given year.